SatrunsDream/poweroutages_analysis/README.md

 | West               | 1390257.0         | 0.0                   | 239020.0           | 131019.0  | 0.0           | 20579360.0     | 3344890.0                      | 25684546.0   |
 | West North Central | 0.0               | 0.0                   | 0.0                | 0.0       | 34500.0       | 296712.0       | NaN                            | 331212.0     |
 | **Total**          | 3043794.0         | 1.0                   | 356315.0           | 209749.0  | 159994.0      | 134501247.0    | 17489180.0                     | 155760280.0  |

+**The table provides a comprehensive overview of the number of outages categorized by their causes and climate regions.
+It allows us to quickly compare the frequency of different outage causes across various climate regions.
+For instance, we can see that severe weather is the most common cause in most regions, except for the Southeast where it is intentional attack.
+This highlights the regional variations in outage causes, which can be crucial for infrastructure planning and risk management.**